Chakupat Saraswoti Marg, Lalitpur 44700, Nepal

 Born and raised in Nuwakot, Gautam lives in Kathmandu with his wife, two sons, and parents.
 As dZi’s Finance Director, Gautam oversees our finances in Nepal and ensures transparency between our US and Nepal Country Offices.
 He was drawn to dZi’s community-led mission and appreciates his ability to support rural Nepal.
 Before joining dZi in 2011, Gautam worked with Alliance for Peace Nepal while earning a Master’s in Business Studies from Tribhuvan University.
 Gautam enjoys traveling, exploring new areas of Nepal, and spending time with his friends and family.

 Tilak joined dZi in 2019 and serves as the Community Infrastructure Manager.
 A civil engineer, Tilak is responsible for planning, designing, and managing construction projects in our rural partner communities.
 His work helps communities access safe drinking water, construct irrigation systems, cross rivers with confidence by building truss bridges, and other infrastructure improvements by growing their own capacity to construct and repair projects themselves.
 Before joining dZi, Tilak worked with the United Nations Development Programme and the Nepal Red Cross Society on infrastructure construction and disaster relief projects in rural Nepal.
 When he isn’t working, Tilak enjoys expanding his mind through reading and supporting his favorite football team, Liverpool.

-Sitaram Thapa, known to his friends as Samip, has been working as dZi’s Logistics Assistant since 2018.
+Sitaram Thapa, known to his friends as Samip, has been supporting dZi’s logistics and programs since 2018.
 He provides administrative support to staff members and partner communities, as well as coordinating daily operations in dZi’s Nepal Country Office.
 An essential role in any organization, Samip’s ability to navigate the complex logistics of staff planning, equipment inventories, and trips to our mountainous partner communities is foundational to dZi’s success.
 Currently finishing his Bachelor’s in Rural Development, Samip has also supported dZi as a photographer – bringing his interest and skills to dZi’s communications projects.
 He enjoys using photography to document rural communities’ journey toward greater prosperity.
 Outside of work, Samip loves to hike, volunteer, learn new skills, and keep up to date with world events.